MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 > - View work item dependencies
 > - Stakeholders can view plans

-Any plan you created with the original Delivery Plans extension will work with Delivery Plans (Preview).
+Any plan you created with the original Delivery Plans extension will work with Delivery Plans.
 You don't have to migrate any data or reconfigure plan  settings.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of delivery plans, preview](media/plans/intro-image.png)